Immigrate to British Columbia – British Columbia Provincial Nominee Program

 • The candidate should be living in the province of British Columbia

-• The candidate should be working in a particular niche job in tourism, hospitality industry, long-haul trucking or food processing industry
+• The candidate should be working in a specific niche job within the tourism, hospitality industry, long-haul trucking, or food processing industry.

-• Should be working on a National Occupation Code (NOC) level of C or D in the North-eastern region of British Columbia
+• Should be working on a National Occupation Code (NOC) level in the Northeastern region of British Columbia

 • Should have a sustaining full-time work during the application process

-• Salary issued should be competitive in the current industry
+• Salary offered should be competitive in the current industry

 • Should have proof of at least 12 years of schooling